splunk/public-o11y-docs/get-started/tutorials/k8s-java-metrics-tutorial/deploy-collector-k8s-java.rst

     kubectl apply -n petclinic -f spring-petclinic-app/petclinic-spec.yaml

-You should now see a deployment called ``spring-petclinic`` and a pod with a similar name running in your cluster.
+This command starts running a new deployment called ``spring-petclinic`` as well as a pod with a similar name.

 .. _k8s-java-verify: